-Under the supervision of the Learning Strategies Coordinator, Ms Christine McIntosh, the Middle School Study Club runs three mornings before school, and one afternoon after school, each week.
+Under the supervision of the Learning Strategies Coordinator, Ms Christine McIntosh, our Study Club runs three mornings before school, and one afternoon after school, each week.
 This provides students with the opportunity to undertake private revision, meet with peers for group work or work closely with Ms McIntosh on areas of the curriculum they find challenging.

-Boys appointed to these positions have specific roles and responsibilities (or portfolios) and meet as a team on a regular basis and develop their leadership skills to ensure they leave a positive legacy for the Middle School.
-Further leadership opportunities for boys in Year 7 and Year 8 include Library Committee, Charity Committee, Student Voice and Environment Committee.
+Boys interested in Student Leadership will be exposed to varied roles and responsibilities.
+Student Leaders meet as a team on a regular basis and develop their leadership skills to ensure they leave a positive legacy.
+Further leadership opportunities for boys in Year 7 and Year 8 also include Library Committee, House Service, Student Voice, Wellbeing Committee and on the sporting field.

-We firmly believe that leadership is something that can be learnt and through these positions and our training programs, we hope to develop leadership skills and capabilities in all our boys.
+We firmly believe that leadership is something that can be nurtured and learnt through these opportunities.
+Our mentoring and training programs aim to develop leadership skills and capabilities in all our boys.

-The Middle School Library provides a current and vibrant collection of recreational reading materials of fiction, true stories and biographies, graphic novels and picture books.
+The Norris Family Library provides a current and vibrant collection of recreational reading materials of fiction, true stories and biographies, graphic novels and picture books.
 The Library also subscribes to a collection of e-audio and e-books to support students that prefer reading in different formats, or need audio support with their reading.

 Resources in print and electronic format are made available to students via the School Hub, and the use of authoritative and quality resources is facilitated by subscriptions to online databases and encyclopaedias.

-The Library hosts lunchtime chess training and play, a hands-on MakerSpace Centre, a coeducational book club with Firbank Grammar girls and a Library Committee for students who wish to contribute to Middle School Library operations.
+The Library hosts lunchtime chess training and play, a hands-on MakerSpace Centre, a coeducational book club with Firbank Grammar girls and a Library Committee for students who wish to contribute to daily Library operations.

 Harnessing the power and potential of technology in learning is core at BGS.
-Specifications regarding the compulsory personal device to be purchased for 2017 will soon be sent home to parents.
+Specifications regarding the compulsory personal device to be purchased for 2019 can be accessed here.